logzly. Peloton Pulse

 Simple Tracking Hacks

-1. Use the “History” tab on Peloton to pull your weekly average output.
+1. Use the “History” tab on Peloton to pull your weekly average output, as outlined in the Peloton ride schedule.
 Write it down in a notebook or a notes app.
 Seeing the numbers rise is motivating.

 2. Heart‑rate zones: If you have a strap, aim for Zone 2 on endurance days and push into Zone 4 during the sprint bursts.
 No need for fancy math—just glance at the screen.